 - San Jose, CA, U.S.A., Dedicated 26 May 2005 - IEEE Santa Clara Valley Section

 Developed by IBM in San Jose, California at 99 Notre Dame Street from 1952 until 1956, the Random Access Method of Accounting and Control (RAMAC) was the first computer system conceived around a radically new magnetic disk storage device.
 The extremely large capacity, rapid access, and low cost of magnetic disk storage revolutionized computer architecture, performance, and applications.

-Clarenville, Newfoundland, Canada; Sydney Mines, Nova Scotia, Canada, and Oban, Scotland, Dedicated 24 September 2006 -- IEEE Newfoundland Section, IEEE Canadian Atlantic Section, and IEEE UKRI Section
+- Clarenville, Newfoundland, Canada, Sydney Mines, Nova Scotia, Canada, Oban, Scotland, Dedicated 24 September 2006 - IEEE Newfoundland-Labrador, Canadian Atlantic, United Kingdom and Ireland Section

 Global telephone communications using submarine cables began on 25 September 1956, when the first transatlantic undersea telephone system, TAT-1, went into service.
 This site is the eastern terminal of the transatlantic cable that stretched west to Clarenville, Newfoundland.
 TAT-1 was a great technological achievement providing unparalleled reliability with fragile components in hostile environments.
 It was made possible through the efforts of engineers at AT&T Bell Laboratories and British Post Office.
 The system operated until 1978.